dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 ## The Financial Reality No One Discusses

-Budget $5,000 minimum for applications alone—that's primaries, secondaries, and sending scores.
+Budget $5,000 minimum for pre-med applications alone—that's primaries, secondaries, and sending scores.
 Add another $3,000-5,000 for interview travel.
 Yes, some schools offer virtual interviews now, but many don't.
 That last-minute flight to a February interview could cost $800.

 Fee Assistance Program (FAP) helps, but has strict income limits.
 Even with FAP, you're still paying for test prep, interview clothes, and travel.
 Start saving the moment you decide on medical school.
 Every month you delay preparing financially is added stress during application season.